Kate Middleton's birthday photos help picture the royal family

 Also in the look she does the normal genre, using pieces from popular stores like Zara, accessible to subjects.

+But it is as a mother that she stands out, and offers communication strategists the best element to help in the image of the monarchy.

-The three handsome, friendly children reinforce the reputation of a well-structured and solid family, which is encouraged by Queen Elizabeth who has seen three of her four children divorced – and in the case of Charles and Diana, dramatically, amid allegations of abuse. and infidelity.
+The three beautiful, friendly children reinforce the reputation of a well-structured and solid family, encouraging Queen Elizabeth, who has seen three of her four children divorce – and in the case of Charles and Diana, dramatically, amidst allegations of mistreatment and infidelity.

 The Duchess specializes in photography, and regularly publishes photos of her children on the networks, which quickly go viral.